redpanda-data/connect/docs/configuration.md

 ```

 Running the above with `TARGET_SNIPPET=foo.yaml benthos -c ./config/bar.yaml`
-would be the equivalent to the previous example.
+would be equivalent to the previous example.

 Finally, we can extract a specific field from our reference using a fragment
-within the reference URI following the [JSON Pointer][json-pointer] format.
-For
-example, the following:
+following the [JSON Pointer][json-pointer] format.
+For example, the following:

 ``` yaml
 pipeline: